 It’s important to note that taking legal action can be a complex and costly process, and it is always best to consult with an experienced attorney before pursuing any legal action.
 A lawyer can help you understand your legal rights and options and guide you through the legal process.

-If you find yourself in a situation where your ex has stopped paying their share of the mortgage on your shared property, it is important to know that there are legal avenues you can pursue to protect your financial interests.
+If you find yourself in a situation where your ex-spouse stops paying their share of the mortgage payments on your shared marital property, it is important to know that there are legal avenues you can pursue to protect your financial interests.
 You can take legal action against them for breaching the agreement you both made or seek a court order to force the sale of the property.
-It's important to consult with a lawyer to understand your legal rights and options and to make the best decisions for your situation.
-Contact our attorneys today at (855) 439-0077 for a FREE 30-minute consultation at no obligation!
+It’s important to consult with a lawyer to understand your legal rights and options and to make the best decisions for your situation.
+Contact our attorneys today at 213-772-6404 for a FREE 30-minute consultation at no obligation!

 Please call our office to be connected with a member of our intake team, or fill out our intake form by clicking here.